-Join Donovan Keith for an in-depth discussion in this video Creating a simple chrome material using an HDRI image in the Environment channel, part of Creating Materials in CINEMA 4D.
+Join Donovan Keith for an in-depth discussion in this video Creating a simple chrome material using an HDRI image in the Environment channel, part of Cinema 4D: Creating Materials.

 Some of the most reflective materials you see in computer graphics aren't actually reflective.
 They are using something called an Environment Map.
 In this video, we will learn how to use an Environment Map to create a classic illustrated chrome look.
 In this scene, we've got a simple teapot in an empty environment.
 So when I render, all I'm seeing is this sort of simple gray version of my teapot.
 Now if I was to create a new material and make that material 100% reflective and apply that to my object.
 Rather, if I was to drag that material directly onto my teapot, I would still have a largely black scene.
 In fact, it's even darker than it was before because now it's reflecting an all black environment.